AnnaShw/diff-calculator-artifact-for-claude/README.md

 # Difference Calculator

-A lightweight, single-file tool for comparing numbers — manually or from CSV files.
-No dependencies, no build step — just open the HTML file in a browser.
+A single-file tool for comparing numbers — manually, from CSV files, or via in-file pivot.
+No dependencies, no build step — open the HTML file in any browser.

 ## Features